substrate-asia/hackathon-2023-winter/projects/37-MonteCarlo/README.md

-## 基本资料
+## Basic Info

-项目名称：蒙特卡洛 Monte Carlo
+Project Name: Monte Carlo

-项目立项日期 (哪年哪月)：2023 年 9 月

-## 项目整体简介
+## Project Details

 ### Introduction
-Monte Carlo is a decentralized AIGC computing power protocol.
+Monte Carlo is a decentralized AI app platform.
-We build an open platform based on the Monte Carlo protocol and blockchain, where anyone can pay in cryptocurrency to generate their own AIGC content.
-The content provided by AIGC can be utilized to mint NFTs and allowing the selection of high-quality items.
-The worker providers will get royalties from the generation fee.
+We provide an open AI application platform, where developers can deploy their own AI applications and generate results through decentralized computing power.
+Users can pay cryptocurrency to the AI application, such as generating NFT images, consulting agents for investment advice, etc.
+The payment will be distributed by smart contracts, and the specific profit-sharing ratio is determined by the developers.

 ### Background
 Many builders are trying adopting on-chain-analytics + LLM,  NFT + AIGC or blockchain-based games + AI agent.